Updated March 3, 2019

 It would seem like a no-brainer you’d be able to get a solid surface or cultured stone shower pan to get with your wall systems – but not so fast.
 Unfortunately, with a number of manufacturers it’s more complicated than meets the eye.

 Corian is the best-known name brand associated with the general term ‘solid surface.’
 These wall panels and bases are sold through a network of distributors and fabricators.
 In most cases you’ll need to find a custom fabricator to assist you to get your shower pan.
 Also, be prepared to pay big because Corian shower pans are pricey.
+Very few people end up purchasing Corian shower pans in reality.

 To Kohler’s credit they have developed (and marketed extensively) a line of matte finish solid surface shower wall panels.
 However, they only offer standard sized acrylic pans.
 In my humble opinion, if you’re investing in the style, luxury and durability of a stone-based wall panel system, why would you want to ‘cheapen’ it with an acrylic base?
 Also – what are you going to do if you need a custom size?
 Are you then ‘settling for a high maintenance tile shower pan with your low maintenance walls?
 IMHO, this makes no sense.
+OK – you could get a cultured stone shower pan from another manufacturer (although you’ll need to synchronize the colors).

 Swanstone does have a limited line of standard shower pans in solid surface, but there is no selection of custom pans.
 Depending on your size and shape of your shower this product may (or may not) work for you.

-Onyx (which is technically a cultured onyx solid surface product) has an extensive line of standard and custom shower pans.
+Onyx (which is technically a cultured granite product) has an extensive line of standard and custom shower pans.
 They can build any size and configuration with virtually any choice of drain location or curb design.
 You can also get your shower pans to match your wall panels.
 The only drawback to this line, they have 51 color choices.
 Having this many choices might blow your mind.
 That’s why I would leave this selection to my wife (plus she’s not color-blind like me!).

 Question #2) Are the solid surface or cultured stone wall panels available in matte and gloss finishes?